Hundreds camp out overnight at KU for College Gameday show - NewsBreak

 Hundreds camp out overnight at KU for College Gameday show

-LAWRENCE, Kan. — One of the coldest nights in about six months didn’t stop fans from camping out over night to be the first in line for ESPN’s College Gameday show.
+LAWRENCE, Kan.
+(WDAF) — One of the coldest nights in about six months didn’t stop fans from camping out overnight to be the first in line for ESPN’s College Gameday show.

 “There is something special about being where the show hasn’t been.
 There’s an energy and buzz and an excitement,” ESPN’s Rece Davis said.

-At 5 -0, the Jayhawks could be bowl eligible before the basketball team even hosts Late Night in the Phog, after not making a bowl since 2008.
+At 5 -0, the University of Kansas (KU) Jayhawks could be bowl eligible before the basketball team even hosts Late Night in the Phog after not making a bowl since 2008.

 The fans though not willing to let that chill cool their enthusiasm for an underdog team taking the nation by storm.